baschte/OctoPrint-PSUControl-DoHome/README.md

-# OctoPrint PSU Control - Tasmota
+# OctoPrint PSU Control - DoHome
-Adds Tasmota Smart Plug support to OctoPrint-PSUControl as a sub-plugin
+Adds DoHome Smart Plug support to OctoPrint-PSUControl as a sub-plugin

 ## Setup
 - Install the plugin using Plugin Manager from Settings